 The contest is intended to students between 5 and 18 years old.
 Students must have the orientation of one teacher.

-Students must create a report about light pollution, according to the objectives of the contest.
+Students must create a report about the effects of light pollution (not about the night sky observation), according to the objectives of the contest.
 The report must be original, written in English or Portuguese and produced individually or in group.